 In this starting phase of play testing, you will be teaching the game to your players.
-It is important to take notes of any issues you find in the game play.
-Each time you play, make adjustments to your rules or components as needed before you play again.
+It is important to take notes of any issues you find in the game play as it is played.
+Each time you play, make adjustments to your rules or components as needed before you play again, not during the game.
 You will want to play many times and will likely have a lot of changes over the course of the week.
 Try to keep your play testing group to a core of people willing to play at this basic level.
+Choose people who will be patient with the process and give you good constructive criticism.
 You will want to have others in your network to play your game next week when it is more refined.

 Play, adjust, play, adjust, play, adjust...